All Products

 Important

-• If you enter a wildcard domain name and an exact-match domain name, WAF uses the forwarding and protection rules of the exact-match domain name.
+• If both a wildcard and an exact-match domain name configuration exist, the rules for the exact-match domain name take precedence.

 Origin server port

-The following instances can be added to WAF in transparent proxy mode: SLB-based Domains, Layer 7 SLB-based Domains, Layer 4 SLB-based Domains, and ECS-based Domains instances.
-Click the corresponding tab based on the type of the instance that you want to add to WAF.
-For example, if your origin server is deployed on an Application Load Balancer (ALB) instance and you want to enable WAF protection for traffic on the listener ports of the instance, click the SLB-based Domains tab.
+WAF supports enabling transparent proxy mode for the origin server ports of SLB-based Domains, Layer 7 SLB-based Domains, Layer 4 SLB-based Domains, and ECS-based Domains instances.
+In the origin server port configuration area, select the tab that corresponds to the type of instance that you want to add to WAF.
+For example, if you use an Application Load Balancer (ALB) instance as the entry point for your web service and need to enable WAF protection for traffic on its listener ports, click the SLB-based Domains tab.

 • Add ports

-• The ports of SLB-based Domains instances and Layer 7 SLB-based Domains instances are automatically synchronized to WAF.
-You need to only select the ports that you want to add to WAF.
+• For SLB-based Domains and Layer 7 SLB-based Domains instances, ports are synchronized automatically.
+Select the ones you want to protect.

-After you add an origin server port, you can select the port in the instance list.
-You can also remove the port or disable traffic redirection on the Servers tab.
+After you add a server port, you can select the port in the instance list.
+You can also delete the port or disable traffic redirection on the Servers tab.
 For more information, see View origin servers and manage traffic redirection ports

-• Select the listener ports of the instance to enable WAF protection for the ports.
+• Select the listener ports of the instance to enable WAF protection.
 For more information, see Configure a traffic redirection port for an ALB instance.

 • No other proxy service.
 Select No (default).